dPhish/Documentation/modules/platform/tasks.md

 - ### Search Functionality

-    - Located at the top right corner, the search button allows you to find the logs by its `path`, or `method` used quickly.
+    - Located at the top right corner, the search button allows you to find the tasks by its `Task Name` used quickly.